GGNN: Graph-based GPU Nearest Neighbor Search: Introduction

 \section{Introduction}

-Approximate nearest neighbor (ANN) search plays a crucial and long standing role in various domains, including databases, computer vision and machine learning.
-Since collecting large amounts of data became easier, any algorithm involved in indexing and searching such data must be sufficiently scalable.
-Therefore, the creation of a scalable and efficient data structure for retrieving similar items has become an active research topic.
+Approximate nearest neighbor (ANN) search plays a crucial and long-standing role in various domains, including databases, computer vision, autonomous vehicles, personalized medicine, and machine learning.
+Since collecting large amounts of data became easier, the creation of a scalable and efficient data structure for retrieving similar items has become an active research topic.
+Despite all recent advances, the only available method for guaranteed retrieval of the exact nearest neighbor in high dimensions is still exhaustive search, due to the curse of dimensionality~\cite{Weber1998AQA}.
 Even when leveraging modern hardware, it remains impractical to perform an exhaustive search over billions of high-dimensional data points.
-This is especially true when tackling this problem under additional constrains such as a reasonable memory consumption and low latency.
-To keep up with the scale of data, modern approaches use index structures that that are heavily tailored towards exploiting the massive parallelism of GPUs~\cite{wieschollek2016efficient,johnson2019billion,chen2019vlq,harwood2016fanng} or custom hardware~\cite{PQFPGA} compared to previous CPU-based methods~\cite{flann_pami_2014,PQ,1BPQ,localPQ,optimizedPQ,invertedmultiindex,Babenko_2015_CVPR,Babenko_2014_CVPR}.
+Instead, most popular methods relax the problem by searching for an entry that is likely to be the nearest neighbor, accepting a minimal loss in accuracy.

+Besides designing a very fast GPU-based approximate kNN query algorithm, we address the efficient construction of a hierarchical graph-based search structure.
+Building time becomes more and more important in dynamically growing or changing datasets for on-the-fly analysis, e.g. in correspondence and feature matching for tracking and object recognition in videos, for newly embedded vectors of neural networks similar to DEEP1B \cite{Babenko2016EfficientIO}, or in recommender systems \cite{bobadilla2013recommender}.
+Our graph-construction explicitly determines the true k nearest neighbors of each point in the dataset with high probability.
+Solving this for-all task is highly relevant in $n$-body problems like salient point estimation, kernel-density computation, cluster analysis, retrieval of more robust prototypes, or feature matching in embeddings.